bluebanquise/bluebanquise/tutorials/docs/slurm.md

 scontrol update nodename=valkyrie01,valkyrie02 state=idle
 ```

-Now, sinfo shows that one node is idle, and srun allows to launch a basic job:
+Now, sinfo shows that one or two node are idle, and srun allows to launch a basic job:

 ```
 [root@odin ~]# sinfo